LUGGAGE TAG #1

 Work the edges of the leather with tokonole or gum tragacanth and rub them with a wooden smoother (see the video on our blog).

-7. FINISH YOUR LEATHER KEY HOLDER
+7. FINISH THE LEATHER KEYCHAIN

 2 comments